 THE VILLANOVA PROGRAM AT SCI PHOENIX

-For 21 years, Villanova University has offered the only degree granting program in Pennsylvania for incarcerated individuals.
+Since 1972, Villanova University has offered the only degree granting program in Pennsylvania for incarcerated individuals.

-The Villanova Program at SCI Phoenix has a transformative impact on the students it serves.
+The program has a transformative impact on the students it serves.
 Alumni who return to their families and communities often flourish—obtaining jobs and using their education to give back to the community.
-In addition to the impact on recidivism rates, a Villanova study showed that students frequently develop social capital and community-building skills, allowing alumni to develop relationships and become engaged democratic citizens—whether they remain incarcerated or re-enter society.
+In addition to low recidivism, Villanova researchers and professors at SCI Phoenix cite community building, social capital and political participation as additional benefits of the program, allowing alumni to develop relationships and become engaged democratic citizens—whether they remain incarcerated or re-enter society.

 ABOUT THE DEGREE

 To obtain a degree, prospective students must apply, pass an enrollment exam, and then successfully complete 120 credits for a bachelor’s.

 Eight classes are held twice a year—in the fall and spring—in a wide variety of disciplines, including arts, theology, sciences, languages and sociology.
 The coursework is rigorous, and classes are taught by professors from Villanova University and adjunct professors from other institutions.
 Core curriculum requirements for students at SCI Phoenix are consistent with those required of students taught on main campus.
 The goal of the program is to create a genuine college experience for each student.

 Many individuals who are released prior to completion of their degree will be eligible to continue their education with Villanova University for no charge.
 If a student is released after attaining at least 60 credits, they can continue to take courses with Villanova to earn a bachelor’s degree.
 These courses are currently offered through Villanova’s remote learning, which also lends students a laptop computer to use for their schoolwork while taking classes online.